ibm-messaging/mq-gitops-samples/ccdt-deployment/README.md

 ccdt-service.yaml

-This file creates a Kubernetes Service that will route to the Nginx Pods. e.g. "http://ccdt-service.mq-demo.svc.cluster.local:8080/ccdt.json" where mq-demo is the namespace that the web server has been deployed to.
+This file creates a Kubernetes Service and therfore an HTTP URL that will route to the Nginx Pods. e.g. "http://ccdt-service.mq-demo.svc.cluster.local:8080/ccdt.json" where mq-demo is the namespace that the web server has been deployed to.

 ccdt-route.yaml

-Creates an OpenShift Route that will allow lookups from outside the cluster.
+Creates an OpenShift Route that will allow lookups of the CCDT from outside or inside the cluster.

 ## Deployment overview

+This diagram gives a high-level overview of the deployment and topology.

 ![alt text](https://github.com/ibm-messaging/mq-gitops-samples/blob/main/ccdt-deployment/images/nginx-deploy.png)